mattfussell/cleanBrowserCache.ps1/README.md

 # cleanBrowserCache.ps1
-## This script was designed to clean browser cache files on a multi-user Windows server.

 This is a Powershell script that deletes cache files for Microsoft Edge and Mozilla Firefox on a shared Windows server.
 It has been tested on Windows Server 2019.